Skip to main content

 AspectKisspeptin-10Retatrutide

 AdministrationIV or subcutaneous injection.
-Has very short half-life requiring frequent administration or continuous infusion for sustained effects.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+Has very short half-life requiring frequent administration or continuous infusion for sustained effects.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For